-Aurelien Peilloux.
-After completing graduate studies in physics and biology, Aurélien Peilloux entered La Fémis school of cinema to learn filmmaking.
-At the same time, he carried out a PhD at the CRI on the links between art and science, especially by investigating the creative process.
+After completing graduate studies in physics and biology, Aurélien Peilloux entered La Fémis school of cinema to learn film making.
+At the same time, he carried out a PhD at the CRI on the relationships between art and science, particularly within the creative process.

-Charlotte Salvatico.
-During her thesis in neurosciences at the IBENS, Charlotte Salvatico initiated a short film intertwining the dissemination of scientific knowledge and the loss of the loved one, with the involvement of dance students of the Conservatoire national and cinema student from La Fémis.
+During her thesis in neuroscience at École Normale Supérieure, Charlotte Salvatico wrote and directed an hybrid short film intertwining the dissemination of scientific knowledge and the loss of the loved one, with the involvement of dance students of the Conservatoire national.

 Description: Aurélien and Charlotte will question the framework of thought that underlies the scientific approach, that is to say its founding paradigms and implicit rules.
 A reflection on the creative process and on its vivid contradictions will allow the students to become aware of the whole emotional, subjective and irrational part of any research process.
 Finally, a personal artistic work will be required so that the students will experience a complementary approach to the scientific practice, investigating their own questioning from a more sensitive approach.